Young people work in Rwanda’s global business services sector. © GIZ / Victoire Tuyizere

 Approach

-The project is supporting African and European companies in expanding their business activities and investments on the Rwandan market and creating jobs.
-It pursues four objectives:
+The project is supporting African and European companies in expanding their business activities and investments in Rwanda and creating jobs.
+It is pursuing the following objectives:

 Identifying and reducing barriers to investment

-The project provides needs-based services to support companies across sectors, foster growth and foreign investment, and create jobs.
+The project is helping companies to identify and reduce barriers to investment.
+It is also providing needs-based services to support companies across sectors, foster growth and foreign investment, and create jobs.

 Promoting small and medium-sized enterprises (SMEs)

-The project is supporting companies in networking and reducing barriers to investment.
-It is also improving training for skilled workers in consultation with Rwanda's Ministry of Education.
+The project is supporting pharmaceutical and biotech companies in networking and reducing barriers to investment.
+It is also working with Rwanda’s Ministry of Education to improve training for skilled workers.

 Employee standing behind several packets of corn flour.
 Copyright: Emmanuel Hitimana